The Norwegian Elkhound Club

 1.2 The origins of the Club, founded in 1973, shall be commemorated by a statement in the “Journal” saying “incorporating the British Elkhound Society, founded in 1923, and the Elkhound Club, founded in 1936.”

-2.1 The Club shall consist of a President, any number of Life Vice-Presidents, a Chairman, Honorary Secretary, Honorary Treasurer, Honorary Trophy Steward, and a Committee of 10 members from an unlimited number of Members.
+2.1 The Club shall consist of a President, any number of Life Vice-Presidents, a Chairman, Honorary Secretary, Honorary Treasurer, Honorary Trophy Steward, a committee of 9 members from an unlimited number of Members.

 2.2 A maximum of 5 Patrons may be appointed as and when such an honour is considered to be deserved by a Member of the Club.
 Nominations being put to a General Meeting to be voted on by secret ballot.

-3.1 The management of the Club shall be in the hands of the elected officers of the club and a committee of 9 elected members.
-The change in numbers will be effected by reducing from 4 to 3 committee positions in election year 2015.
-From 2015 there will be 3 committee positions each year.
+3.1 The management of the Club shall be in the hands of the elected officers of the club, and a Committee of 9 elected members.
 All Committee members retiring shall be eligible for re-election.

 3.2 The President, Chairman, Hon.
 Secretary, Hon.
 Treasurer, and Hon.
 Trophy Steward shall be elected for two year terms, and will then be eligible for re-election.
 The President, Hon.
 Secretary and Hon.
 Trophy Steward shall retire together.
 The Chairman and Hon.
 Treasurer shall retire the following year.

-3.5 Subject to a minimum of three meetings in any year, meetings of the Committee shall be held when necessary.
-Seven persons shall constitute a quorum for the transaction of business, one of whom shall be the President, Chairman, Hon.
+3.5 Subject to a minimum of three meetings in any year, meetings of the committee shall be held face to face, by video or telephone conferencing.when Seven persons shall constitute a quorum for the transaction of business, one of whom shall be the President, Chairman, Hon.
 Secretary or Hon.
 Treasurer.

 4. ELECTION OF MEMBERS

-4.1 Membership of the Club will be dependent upon acceptance of and compliance with the Constitution and Rules and the Code of Ethics.
+4.1 Membership of the Club will be dependant upon acceptance of and compliance with the Constitution and Rules and the Code of Ethics.

 4.5 Two adult Members of the same address may be admitted as Joint Members.
 Such pairings shall have two votes, but only one copy of Club publications.
 Before a jointly owned dog can qualify for Club awards both owners must be either Members or Joint Members.

-4.8 A list of current Club members, together with their addresses, will be available for inspection by Members of the Club or by the Kennel Club.
+4.7 An up to date list of current Club members names, together with their addresses, will be maintained and the list of names made available for inspection if so requested by Members of the Club or by the Kennel Club.

 6. CLUB PROPERTY